 Who doesn’t love a good road trip?
 Close friends, classic tunes, open highways, scenic views, and exciting destinations are some of the things that make a road trip one of the great American pastimes.
-The journey is half the fun, and Arizona’s highways are better maintained and safer than many other states.
+The journey is half the fun, and in my experience, Arizona’s highways are better maintained and safer than many other states.

 Whether you’re wanting a day trip or a weekend adventure, Arizona has plenty of options for incredible road trips to take in all the grandeur the state has to offer.
 You can pull up Google maps (or go old school with a physical map) and trace the best route.
 Sometimes, taking the back roads and the highways less traveled will give you an experience that you might otherwise miss!